asweigart/pyautogui/docs/screenshot.rst

 .. image:: calc7key.png

 . . . you can call the `locateOnScreen('calc7key.png')` function to get the screen coordinates.
 The return value is a 4-integer tuple: (left, top, width, height).
 This tuple can be passed to `center()` to get the X and Y coordinates at the center of this region.
-If the image can't be found on the screen, `locateOnScreen()` returns `None`.
+If the image can't be found on the screen, `locateOnScreen()` raises `ImageNotFoundException`.

     >>> import pyautogui
     >>> button7location = pyautogui.locateOnScreen('calc7key.png')